JonasAJohansen/JonasAJohansen/README.md

 ## 🌱 What I'm currently learning

-I'm currently expanding my knowledge in advanced React and exploring the depths of serverless architecture with AWS.
-I'm also learning Next.js on a deeper level, focusing on its advanced features and best practices.
+I'm currently expanding my knowledge in React and exploring serverless architecture with AWS.
+I'm also learning Next.js on a deeper level, focusing on its features and best practices.

 ## 🚀 Projects